martinbuberl/VersionTasks/README.md

 **Attributes**

-- `TemplateFile`: The relative path of the template file to parse (Required).
+- `TemplateFile`: Path of the template file to parse (Required).
-- `DestinationFile`: The relative path of the file to get generated from the template file (Required).
+- `DestinationFile`: Path of the file to get generated from the template file (Required).
-- `WorkingDirectory`: The relative path to the Team Foundation Server's working directory (Optional).
+- `WorkingDirectory`: Path to the Team Foundation Server's working directory (Optional).

 All paths are relative from your project's root directory.
 The `WorkingDirectory` attribute is only necessary if you are using the `TfsVersionFile` task.